 - an optional drizzle of extra virgin olive oil

 - Add those veggies!
-Fresh spring peas, mushrooms, spinach, and/or kale are yummy options!
+Peas, mushrooms, spinach, and/or kale are yummy options!

 - Whether you're making this dish for one, two, or four, the instructions are all the same!

 - Grab a small pot and cook noodles according to the package's directions.
 I undercook mine [barely] by a minute or two since they will spend a few extra minutes in the sauce.

 - While they simmer away, measure out the remaining ingredients.